Successful Sleep Dentistry Article #5: A Sleep Dentist’s Guide to Begin Medical Insurance Billing

 2. Order the Form CMS-1500.

 Form CMS-1500 is a health insurance claim form required by various government and private health programs, including the Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health & Human Services.
 Claims must be submitted on original, not photocopied, print versions of the Form CMS-1500 as they are printed in special OCR-scannable red ink to enable automated reading of information on the form.
-A sample is available at CMS website, and the printed forms can be ordered from U.S. Government bookstore, along with printing companies and office supply stores.
+A sample is available on CMS website, and the printed forms can be ordered from U.S. Government bookstore, along with printing companies and office supply stores.

 What do I need to include in the claim?